Ghost Story Games: History

-While details of their first game have yet to be made public, Levine has spoken on elements that they are trying to develop for it.
 At the 2014 Game Developers Conference following the restructure, Levine presented his idea of "narrative Legos" that he wanted to explore with this studio.
 Levine stated that in this concept, they can distill narrative elements to key aspects that the player can learn, act upon, and affect a non-linear narrative story, and then combine them in a way to make a player-driven, highly-replayable game.
 In January 2015, Levine said that their first game with the narrative Legos concept will be a "first-person sci-fi" game.
 During a presentation at the March 2017 EGX Rezzed conference, Levine said that this game uses a system inspired by the Nemesis System within Middle-earth: Shadow of Mordor, which he found provided a way to include a larger metanarrative in a game without having to customize a lot of story or dialog for it.
 Further, he said they included the idea of "radical recognition", in which the game's world responds in some way to actions that the player makes in a more programmatic manner, in contrast to the narrative approach used by Telltale Games which simply features branching decisions.
 Levine also anticipated the game will not be as "smooth" for players in contrast to the BioShock games, in that he does not anticipate that they will explain how the game's mechanics work directly to the player but require the player to figure out as they go.

 By the start of 2022, Bloomberg News reported that work on the studio's first game had fallen into development hell, having been in progress for at least seven years.
 Employees of the studio, speaking to Bloomberg, stated that the development had been setback by several reboots of the game and changes in direction made by Levine, as well as Levine's management style which had led to employee burnout.

 The studio's first game, Judas, was announced at The Game Awards 2022.
-It is planned for release on PlayStation 5, Xbox Series X/S and Windows during Take Two's 2025 fiscal year which ends March 31, 2025.
+It was planned for release on PlayStation 5, Xbox Series X/S and Windows during Take Two's 2025 fiscal year which ended March 31, 2025.